NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

 Each scoreboard defines up to 3 parameters:

 ## title
 Title of the scoreboard.
-Limited to 32 characters on MineCraft versions below 1.13 (including color codes.
+Limited to 32 characters on MineCraft versions below 1.13 (including color codes).
 It is automatically centered by the client.

 ## lines
 Up to 15 lines of text.
-You can define more, but client won't display them.
+You can define more, but the client won't display them.

 Since 1.20.3, you can also configure the value on the right side, which no longer has to be a red number.
 To set it, use `||` sequence and put right-side text after it.
 Example:
 ```